-- Their attempt for creating better digital experience fell into a bottomless trap of novelty technologies.
+- Their attempt to create a better digital experience fell into a bottomless trap of novelty technologies.

-If one of these sounds familiar, stick around to learn about the workings and implications of the experience economy trend and how they reshaped the challenges of online business.
+If one of these sounds familiar, stick around to learn about the workings and implications of the experience economy trend and how they reshaped online business challenges.

-Society started off with an Agrarian economy.
-We harvested, mined and traded raw materials.
+Society started with an Agrarian economy.
+We harvested, mined, and traded raw materials.
 Our economy was driven by supply and demand for these commodities for millennia.
-That is until the Industrial Revolution came along and we used those commodities to manufacture goods for which we were willing to pay more.
+That is until the Industrial Revolution came along, and we used those commodities to manufacture goods for which we were willing to pay more.

 Soon after, the Service economy took off.

 To understand the process, let’s look at this evolution of pizza.
 We went from buying raw ingredients such as flour and tomatoes (commodities) to buying oven-ready pizza dough and canned tomato sauce (goods), to picking up the phone and calling a local restaurant to deliver a freshly baked pizza to our doorstep (services).
 Each time, we were willing to pay more.